 IRWD Facilities

-IRWD is Orange County's largest retail water district, providing water and sewer service to nearly 100,000 homes and businesses throughout the City of Irvine and portions of Tustin, Newport Beach, Costa Mesa, Orange, Lake Forest and unincorporated Orange County.
+IRWD is Orange County's largest retail water district, providing water and sewer service to more than 100,000 homes and businesses throughout Irvine and portions of Lake Forest, Tustin, Newport Beach, Costa Mesa, Orange, and unincorporated Orange County.
 Below are some key facilities in our delivery and treatment systems.

 Baker Water Treatment Plant

-The Baker Water Treatment Plant is a joint regional project by five South Orange County water districts, supported by community and business organizations, that provides 28.1 million gallons per day (mgd) drinking water at the site of the former Baker Filtration Plant in the City of Lake Forest.
+The Baker Water Treatment Plant provides 28.1 million gallons of drinking water per day.
+A joint regional project by South Orange County water districts, it opened in 2017 at the site of the former Baker Filtration Plant in Lake Forest.

 Deep Aquifer Treatment System

 The Deep Aquifer Treatment System purifies drinking water from deep within the Orange County Groundwater Basin.
-The process removes impurities, left from ancient vegetation in the bedrock, and produces eight million gallons (mgd) of drinking water each day.
+The process removes impurities left from ancient vegetation in the bedrock, and produces eight million gallons of drinking water each day.

 Irvine Desalter Project

-The Irvine Desalter Project (IDP) consists of five wells located near the I-5 Freeway in Irvine.
+The Irvine Desalter Project consists of five wells near the I-5 Freeway in Irvine.
 Salty water is pumped from these wells and sent to the IDP treatment facility.
-The treatment process removes salts from local groundwater to add to our local drinking water supplies.
-IDP's purfied water provides 5,1000 acre-feet or 1.6 billion gallons of drinking water, enough for 50,000 people, per year.
+The treatment process removes salts from local groundwater to add to local drinking water supplies.
+IDP provides 5,1000 acre-feet (1.6 billion gallons) of purified drinking water per year, enough for 50,000 people.

 Michelson Water Recycling Plant